barneydobson/swmmanywhere_paper/README.md

 This repository is to reproduce the experiments and plots from [this paper](https://doi.org/10.31223/X5GT5X):

-> Dobson, Barnaby, et al. "SWMManywhere: A Global-scale Workflow for Generation and Sensitivity Analysis of Synthetic Urban Drainage Models."
-(2024). doi: 10.31223/X5GT5X
+> Dobson, Barnaby, et al. "SWMManywhere: A Workflow for Generation and Sensitivity Analysis of Synthetic Urban Drainage Models, Anywhere."
+(2025). doi: 10.1016/j.envsoft.2025.106358

 ## Installation